robinPoncon/mink-technical-test/README.md

 # Mink Technical Test

-Ce projet est une application Symfony/React destinée à des fins de test technique.
-Suivez les instructions ci-dessous pour installer et configurer l'application sur votre machine locale.
+This project is a Symfony/React application intended for technical testing purposes.
+Follow the instructions below to install and configure the application on your local machine.

-## Prérequis
+## Requirements

-Avant de commencer, assurez-vous d'avoir installé les outils suivants sur votre machine :
+Before you start, make sure you have installed the following tools on your machine :

 -   [PHP 8.x](https://www.php.net/downloads.php)
 -   [Composer](https://getcomposer.org/)
--   [MySQL](https://www.mysql.com/) ou tout autre SGBD compatible
+-   [MySQL](https://www.mysql.com/) or any other compatible DBMS
 -   [Node.js et npm](https://nodejs.org/)
 -   [Symfony CLI](https://symfony.com/download)

 ## Installation

-1. **Cloner le dépôt** :
+1. **Clone the repository** :

     ```bash
     git clone https://github.com/robinPoncon/mink-technical-test.git
     ```

-2. **Aller dans le dossier du projet créé** :
+2. **Go to the project folder** :

     ```bash
     cd mink-technical-test
     ```

-3. **Créer un fichier .env à la racine du projet** :
+3. **Create an .env file at the root of the project** :

     ```bash
     touch .env
     ```

-4. **Configurer le fichier .env avec ces variables** :
+4. **Configure the .env file with these variables** :

     ```bash
     DATABASE_URL=mysql://username:password@127.0.0.1:3306/dbname